Fennel: Similar species

 Some plants in the Apiaceae family are poisonous and often difficult to identify.

 Dill, coriander, ajwain, and caraway are similar-looking herbs but shorter-growing than fennel, reaching only 40–60 cm.
 Dill has thread-like, feathery leaves and yellow flowers; coriander and caraway have white flowers and finely divided leaves (though not as fine as dill or fennel) and are also shorter-lived (being annual or biennial plants).
 The superficial similarity in appearance between these seeds may have led to a sharing of names and etymology, as in the case of meridian fennel, a term for caraway.

 Giant fennel (Ferula communis) is a large, coarse plant with a pungent aroma, which grows wild in the Mediterranean region and is only occasionally grown in gardens elsewhere.
-Other species of the genus Ferula are also called giant fennel, but they are not culinary herbs.
+Other Ferula species are also called giant fennel, but are not culinary herbs.

 In North America, fennel may be found growing in the same habitat and alongside natives osha (Ligusticum porteri) and Lomatium species, useful medicinal relatives in the parsley family.

 Most Lomatium species have yellow flowers like fennel, but some are white-flowered and resemble poison hemlock.
 Lomatium is an important historical food plant of Native Americans known as 'biscuit root'.
 Most Lomatium spp. have finely divided, hairlike leaves; their roots have a delicate rice-like odor, unlike the musty odor of hemlock.
 Lomatium species prefer dry, rocky soils devoid of organic material.